 Journey to Ubud, Bali

 Before I left for Bali, I felt quite self-conscious as I explained to people that I’d be completing this training course, which I had begun the previous summer.
-Most people in the UK have never heard of breathwork, and the power of the breath is underestimated in our culture.
+Most people in the UK at this time had never heard of breathwork, and the power of the breath is still underestimated in our culture.
 The truth is - as I also say when I teach Yoga – the technique should be practiced before its efficacy or theory is believed.